waggle-sensor/wagman/v3/README.md

 * Process:
   - Power on Wagman by connecting the 5V DC power as described above.
   - Plug the Micro-USB cable into the Linux computer and connect it to Micro-USB port of the Wagman.
-  - Install the firmware using the command installbl
+  - Install the firmware using the command installfw
   ```bash
   ./installfw
   ```